-Looking for an occupational therapy quote to share on social media, pin-up in your office, or just refresh your OT spirit?
+Looking for occupational therapy quotes to share on social media, pin-up in your office, or just refresh your OT spirit?

-Enjoy!
 (And feel free to share the images, whether for OT month or just everyday inspiration.)

 The Value of Daily Activities